urbit/old-urbit.org/_posts/doc/2013-11-18-urbit-is-easy-ch5.markdown

 at a logical level not at all available to the type system, that (for example) `(add 'u' (mul 256 'd'))` produces an ASCII span.
-We want to keep the programmer from accidentally using a date as if was text, but we don't want to keep her from intentionally converting between odors or ascribing odor to the result of an arbitrary computation.
+We want to keep the programmer from accidentally using a date as if it were text, but we don't want to keep her from intentionally converting between odors or ascribing odor to the result of an arbitrary computation.